Selective Catholic schools

-In 1999 the government banned pupil selection by interview and many of the ancillary processes these schools used to determine their intake.
+In 1999, the government banned pupil selection by interview and many of the ancillary processes these schools used to determine their intake.
 Some selective Roman Catholic schools introduced a points admission system that effectively permitted them to select pupils, typically with candidates who are from "fully practising Catholic families" given priority, followed by other Roman Catholics, then non-Catholics.

-Cardinal Vaughan Memorial School and The London Oratory School are known for selecting the sons of many politicians, including all of the sons of Tony Blair (Prime Minister from 1997 to 2007), and his daughter in the sixth form.

-The schools today

-Interviews; quizzing parents about their occupations; obtaining previous school reports - all of these processes have been outlawed by the Schools' Admissions Code.
-The consequence has been that whereas these schools could select some of the most able students in the past before the 11+ tests at the few remaining London grammar schools, these highly able pupils are now largely creamed off by said grammar schools.
+Interviews, quizzing parents about their occupations, and obtaining previous school reports have been outlawed by the Schools' Admissions Code.